tomaswolf/gerrit-gitblit-plugin/README.md

 * The dependency on the Gerrit API has been changed from a snapshot version to the latest official release.
 * Removed all the transitive dependencies from the `pom.xml`.
 * The whole authentication/user model logic had to be refactored due to GitBlit changes.
-* GitBlit 1.6.x still uses the [dagger injection framework](http://square.github.io/dagger/) (though it doesn't make much use of it).
+* GitBlit 1.6.x still used the [dagger injection framework](http://square.github.io/dagger/).
+Since GitBlit 1.7.0 , Guice is used.
-  To make that work in GitBlit 1.6.x with the Guice-configured Gerrit plugin, it was necessary to add a fully-blown bridge module to make dagger use the Guice injector.
-(Which also meant I had to install m2e-apt in my Eclipse and enable it, and add the dagger dependencies.)

-  > Off-topic: GitBlit 1.7.0 will not use dagger anymore but Guice.

 * I've introduced a new servlet to serve those static resources from wherever they are in the original standard GitBlit jar.
   This also serves clippy.swf correctly now.

 Additional modifications were due to changes in GitBlit:

-* GitBlit 1.6.x uses the [flotr2](https://github.com/HumbleSoftware/Flotr2) library to generate charts and graphs.
+* GitBlit 1.6.x/1.7.x uses the [flotr2](https://github.com/HumbleSoftware/Flotr2) library to generate charts and graphs.
 It doesn't make requests to Google anymore.
 But to get that to work in the plugin, some more URL rewriting was necessary to make the flotr2 static resources be served from within the plugin jar.
 * GitBlit 1.6.x switched to the [pegdown](https://github.com/sirthias/pegdown) [markdown](https://en.wikipedia.org/wiki/Markdown)
   parser.
 That caused me some headache because Gerrit versions smaller than 2.11 include a version of pegdown that is too old for
   GitBlit.

-As of Gerrit 2.11.1, the plugin also replaces some classes from GitBlit to make GitBlit work with the JGit 4.0 provided by Gerrit.

 # Installation